-There’s a reason we’re into toddler ride-on toys.
-Through them, toddlers get their first sense of freedom, and can experiment with movement and balance.
-Plus, they can go sort-of fast in something like a kids’ Jeep that will make any adult we know pretty jealous.
+There’s a reason we’re into kids’ ride-on toys.
+Through them, toddlers and kids get their first sense of freedom, and can experiment with movement and balance.
+Plus, they’re just cool, as evidenced by a kids’ Jeep that’s also a toddler electric car.

 If you do choose a motorized option, supervise your kids and make sure they’re comfortable with whatever speed they’re motoring along at and know how to stop.
 Since that’s pretty crucial.